Anahata: Petals

 William Enckhausen defines half of these vrittis as spiritual ignorances and half spiritual developments.
-"Half the 12 vrttis of the Anahata are 'positive', growth promoting vrttis and the other half are 'negative' or at most neutral, self-justifying defense tendencies that perpetuate the ego's limited boundaries instead of expanding and refining them.
+"Half the 12 vrttis of the Anāhata are 'positive', growth promoting vrttis and the other half are 'negative' or at most neutral, self-justifying defense tendencies that perpetuate the ego's limited boundaries instead of expanding and refining them.
 There is still a limited and bounded sense of self, but with the potential to discriminate between vice and virtue.
-There is also still the boundary of self and not self to be overcome, although not as marked as in the Manipura and Svadhistana.
-Harmony, balance, and proportion are key elements in this fulcrum that is the Anahata to help determine what is growth-promoting and virtuous (self, or good for the self) and what is vice, or inappropriate for spiritual self-growth (not self)."
+There is also still the boundary of self and not self to be overcome, although not as marked as in the Maṇipūra and Svādhiṣṭhāna.
+Harmony, balance, and proportion are key elements in this fulcrum that is the Anāhata to help determine what is growth-promoting and virtuous (self, or good for the self) and what is vice, or inappropriate for spiritual self-growth (not self)."
 Enckhausen's translations follow.